 Marc McLaren-Caux is a Partner in the Canadian office of Cassidy Levy Kent.
-Mr. McLaren-Caux’s litigation and advisory practice is on focused on public procurement, trade remedies, and Federal regulatory law.
-He has appeared at all levels of Canada’s superior and federal courts, the Canadian International Trade Tribunal, and the Canada Border Services Agency, and the Canadian International Trade Tribunal, representing both private and public sector clients in complex first instance and appeal proceedings.
+Mr. McLaren-Caux’s litigation and advisory practice is focused on public procurement, trade remedies, and Federal regulatory law.
+He has appeared as lead counsel at all levels of Canada’s superior and federal courts, the Canadian International Trade Tribunal, and the Canada Border Services Agency and other administrative decision-making bodies, representing both private and public sector clients in complex first instance and appeal proceedings.

-Prior to joining Cassidy Levy Kent, Mr. McLaren-Caux clerked in Canada’s Federal Court, where he gained significant experience in federal administrative law and judicial review processes.
-Before re-joining Cassidy Levy Kent in early 2017, he practiced for over two years in a specialized litigation firm in Toronto advising and appearing as lead counsel in numerous proceedings before an administrative tribunal and Ontario’s Divisional Court.
+Prior to starting his career with Cassidy Levy Kent, Mr. McLaren-Caux clerked in Canada’s Federal Court, where he gained significant experience in federal administrative law and judicial review processes.
+Before re-joining Cassidy Levy Kent in early 2017, he practiced for over two years in a specialized litigation firm in Toronto advising and appearing as lead counsel in numerous proceedings before administrative tribunals and Ontario’s Divisional Court.

-Mr. McLaren-Caux holds a J.D. from the University of Ottawa, with a concentration in the International Law Program, having received several academic awards for highest standing, and is a prevailing winner in the world’s largest moot court competition, the Vis.
+Mr. McLaren-Caux holds a J.D. from the University of Ottawa, with a concentration in the International Law Program, having received several academic awards and prevailing as a winner of the world’s largest moot court competition, the Vis.
 He frequently returns to his alma mater to lecture on contract and public procurement law.